Skip to Content

 I’ll start with the goal of just meeting our current Prime Minister in person and then go from there!

-But in the short term, I have a number of travel plans lined up and I’m hoping to attend a bunch of Pride festivals around Canada, the US, and beyond during the year while I have this title!
+But in the short term, I have several travel plans lined up and I’m hoping to attend a bunch of Pride festivals around Canada, the US, and beyond during the year while I have this title!

 Watch more from Josh on his terrific YouTube channel.